gbmhunter/blog/content/electronics/circuit-design/bldc-motor-control/index.md

 The NEMA17 mounting hole dimensions are shown below.
 The dimensions are in millimeters.

-{{< img src="nema-17-motor-mounting-dimensions.jpg" width="497px" caption="The NEMA17 mounting hole dimensions .The dimensions are in millimeters.
-Image from http://www.xylotex.com/FAQ.htm." >}}
+{{% figure src="nema-17-motor-mounting-dimensions.jpg" width="497px" caption="The NEMA17 mounting hole dimensions .The dimensions are in millimeters.
+Image from http://www.xylotex.com/FAQ.htm." %}}

 The NEMA23 mounting hole dimensions are shown below.
 The dimensions are in inches.

-{{< img src="nema-23-motor-mounting-dimensions.jpg" width="595px" caption="The NEMA23 mounting hole dimensions .The dimensions are in inches.
-Image from http://www.xylotex.com/FAQ.htm." >}}
+{{% figure src="nema-23-motor-mounting-dimensions.jpg" width="595px" caption="The NEMA23 mounting hole dimensions .The dimensions are in inches.
+Image from http://www.xylotex.com/FAQ.htm." %}}

 ## External Resources